sumanj/frankencert/README.md

-FrankenCert - Adversarial Testing of Certificate Validation in SSL/TLS Implementations
+Frankencert - Adversarial Testing of Certificate Validation in SSL/TLS Implementations
 =======================================================================================

-###What are FrankenCerts?
+###What are frankencerts?
-FrankenCerts are specifically crafted SSL certificates for testing certificate validation code in SSL/TLS implementations.
+Frankencerts are specifically crafted SSL certificates for testing certificate validation code in SSL/TLS implementations.
 The technique is described in detail in the IEEE Symposium on Security and Privacy (Oakland) 2014 paper - *Using Frankencerts for Automated Adversarial Testing of Certificate Validation